UK Carrier Strike Group: Carrier Strike Group 25 (Operation Highmast)

-The carrier strike group deployed with 18 F-35B fighters, which will increase to 24 during a later part of the deployment — the largest maritime deployment of the type to date.
+The carrier strike group deployed with 18 F-35B fighters, with the plan to increase that to 24 during a later part of the deployment — the largest maritime deployment of the type to date.
 It also deployed with a mixed fleet of 16 Wildcat HMA2 and Merlin HM2/HC4 helicopters, mostly on HMS Prince of Wales, but also deployed on other vessels.
-Nine of the Merlin HM2s from 820 Naval Air Squadron are specifically assigned to Prince of Wales, six in the ASW role and three in the AEW role.
+Nine of the Merlin HM2s from 820 Naval Air Squadron were specifically assigned to Prince of Wales, six in the ASW role and three in the AEW role.
 Three flights of UAVs are also embarked with the group, including Malloy T150 heavy lift cargo drones and Puma surveillance UAVs.

 In early May, the carrier strike group reached the Mediterranean and was joined by HNoMS Roald Amundsen, HMCS Ville de Quebec and ESPC Mendez Nunez.
 It participated in two exercises: the large-scale NATO exercise Neptune Strike and Exercise Med Strike with the Italian carrier strike group.
 The exercises were supported by the Marine Services vessel SD Northern River.
 Russian intelligence ship Viktor Leonov shadowed the group whilst in the Western Mediterranean.